Feeding the Force: Army Reserve Puerto Rico supports CSTX

 |0

-This work, Feeding the Force: Army Reserve Puerto Rico supports CSTX, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Feeding the Force: Army Reserve Puerto Rico supports CSTX, by SSG Katherine Ramos Muniz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT